Skip to main content

 I have owned my car for 4 months.
 Can I still import it when I move to Canada?+

-Not duty-free under settler's effects — that exemption requires 6 months of ownership.
-You could still import the vehicle, but you would pay customs duty on its value (currently 6.1% for US-made vehicles under CUSMA/USMCA for eligible vehicles, or the standard tariff rate otherwise).
-The RIV process, Transport Canada admissibility, and provincial registration requirements still apply regardless of duty status.
+Not duty-free under settler's effects, that exemption generally requires the vehicle to have been owned and registered in your name for at least 6 months before your entry.
+You could still import the vehicle, but customs duty may apply on its value: the Most-Favoured-Nation rate for passenger automobiles is generally 6.1%, while US- or Mexico-origin vehicles meeting CUSMA rules of origin may qualify for duty-free treatment.
+Duty rules and trade-measure surtaxes change, so confirm your specific situation with the CBSA.
+The RIV process, Transport Canada admissibility, GST, and provincial registration still apply regardless of duty status.

 How long do I have to complete the RIV inspection after crossing the border?+